 How Spravato Fits Into Your Complete Treatment Plan

 Ketamine therapy through Spravato isn’t a standalone solution – it works best as part of an integrated treatment approach.
-At WBMA, we combine Spravato with other evidence-based interventions tailored to your needs.
+At WBMA, we combine Spravato with other evidence-based interventions matched to your specific needs.

-Your treatment plan might include Spravato for rapid symptom reduction, individual therapy to address thought patterns and coping skills, medication management if you’re taking oral antidepressants alongside Spravato, and lifestyle interventions including sleep, exercise, and stress management.
+Your treatment plan might include Spravato for rapid symptom reduction, individual therapy to address thought patterns and coping skills, medication management if you’re taking oral antidepressants alongside Spravato, and lifestyle support including sleep, exercise, and stress management.
+Spravato is one part of WBMA’s broader neuromodulation services, which also include TMS, neurofeedback, and other interventional options when a different approach fits better.

-For some patients, Spravato provides the symptom relief needed to engage effectively in therapy.
-Depression’s cognitive effects – difficulty concentrating, negative thinking, low energy – can make therapy less effective.
-When Spravato reduces these symptoms quickly, therapy often becomes more productive.
+For some patients, Spravato provides the symptom relief needed to engage more effectively in therapy.
+Depression’s cognitive effects – difficulty concentrating, negative thinking, low energy – can make therapy less productive.
+When Spravato reduces these symptoms, therapy often becomes more effective.

 We also coordinate with your other healthcare providers.
 If you’re working with a primary care physician, therapist outside our practice, or specialists for other health conditions, we maintain communication to track your full treatment picture.